jmfernandes/robin_stocks/README.rst

 >>> login = r.login('joshsmith@email.com','password')
 >>> my_stocks = r.build_holdings()

-This will build a dictionary where the keys are the symbols of all the my_stocks you hold, and the items are another dictionary containing important information about the stocks.
+This will build a dictionary called "my stocks" containing symbols of all the stocks you hold as the keys, and another dictionary containing important information about the stocks as the items.

 Functions Contained
 ========================